 What is the price of Bar or Tavern insurance?

 We are sorry, we haven’t posted an answer to this question yet.
 Ask us now and we will respond and

 post the answer in one business day.

 We are not aware of any State of Florida insurance requirements regarding opening a bar, but depending on the municipality where the bar will be located they can have many different requirements.
 Most commonly General Liability and/or Liquor Liability.
-We can work on a free quote for you if you complete our Bar Keepers Insurance.

 We have helped customers all across the state of Florida.
 Below are some of the cities we have done business in.